Youth Awards providers working together to recognise the amazing things that young people learn, do and achieve in Scotland.

 About The Awards Network

-The Awards Network was established in Scotland in 2008 as a forum of providers of non-formal learning opportunities for young people, recognised by youth work awards.
+Since 2008 youth awards providers have worked together to develop and promote non-formal learning opportunities for young people, recognised by youth work awards.
 Its members work together to raise awareness of the range and impact of awards accrediting learning and achievements of young people aged 10 to 25.
 It recognises awards that use youth work approaches and are available throughout Scotland.